oracle/node-oracledb/doc/api.md

 ## <a name="errorobj"></a> 2.
 Errors

-Unless otherwise specified, the last parameter of each method is a callback.
-If an application does not pass a callback function where it is expected, then node-oracledb throws an exception of type *Error*.
+The last parameter of each method is a callback, unless [Promises](#promiseoverview) are being used.
 The first parameter of the callback is an *Error* object that contains error information if the call fails.
 If the call succeeds, then the object is null.

+When using Promises, the `catch()` callback's error object will contain error information when the Promise chain fails.

-If an invalid value is set for a property, then the *Error* object is thrown.
+If an invalid value is set for a property, then an error occurs.
 The same is true for invalid operations on read-only or write-only properties.
+If an unrecognized property name is used, it will be ignored.

 ### <a name="properror"></a> 2.1 Error Properties